okihita/bijak-mengeluh/docs/TROUBLESHOOTING.md

 A: Yes!
 Copy text and edit in any text editor before sending.

 **Q: Why doesn't my city have agencies?**
 A: v2.0 covers national + DKI Jakarta only.
-More provinces coming in v3.0.
+See [ROADMAP.md](../ROADMAP.md) for expansion plans.

 **Q: Is my complaint data stored?**
 A: Only in your browser's LocalStorage.
 We don't store complaints on servers.